znetstar/etomon-location/README.md

 coordinates (lat/lng), a keyword (like "New York City"), or an IP Address.

-The project provides the address resolver (`api/server/GeoResolver`) along with express routes (`api/server/routes`) that expose both a REST interface, and a JSON RPC interface to interact with the library remotely.
+The project provides the address resolver (`api/server/GeoResolver`) along with express routes (`api/server/routes`) that exposes a JSON RPC interface to interact with the library remotely.

-A client implementation is also provided (`api/client/GeoClient`) that runs in the browser.
+A client implementation is also provided (`api/client/GeoClient`) that runs in the browser or in node.

 ## Requirements